Haroon (singer): Personal life

-Haroon was born on 11 May 1973 in London, England, to a Pakistani father and New Zealand mother.
+Haroon was born on 11 May 1973 in London, England, to a British-Pakistani father and New Zealand mother.
 According to Haroon, he belonged to a musically-inclined family and had always wanted to become an artist; his mother, Lynley Ruth Richards, was a professionally trained opera singer, and has taught Western classical music in Pakistan for nearly 50 years.

+Haroon's mother was born in Christchurch, New Zealand where she trained to be an opera singer.
+She moved to London where she met Haroon's father.
 Haroon's grandfather, Abdul Rashid, established a reputed carpet manufacturing business specialising in handmade Pakistani and Persian rugs since 1947.
 Haroon's father, Zulfiqar, was one of eight sons.
 After living in the UK for several years, Zulfiqar returned to Lahore in the early 1970s with his wife to run the family business.
 He later moved to Islamabad where he established a carpet showroom while Lynley taught music, acting and theatrical production.
 Haroon grew up and received his schooling at the American International School of Islamabad (ISOI) in Pakistan.
 His father died in 2017.

+Haroon's ex spouse has been Farwa Hussain (m.
+2020–div.
+2021).
 Haroon married Farwa Hussain in June 2020 but they mutually and amicably ended their marriage on good terms in 2021.

-Haroon, the eldest of his siblings, has two brothers Daoud and Ben, and a sister, Laila.

 "Haroon is an avid reader and does a lot of reading on flight or while waiting at airports".